 Celebration of the Feast

-Around the world, a number of countries including Argentina, Austria, Chile, Colombia, Italy, Malta, Portugal and Spain celebrate the feast on a public holiday.
+Around the world, a number of countries including Argentina, Austria, Chile, Colombia, Italy, Malta, Portugal, and Spain celebrate the feast on a public holiday.
 In 2017, Philippine President Rodrigo Duterte declared December 8 of every year as a national holiday in honor of the country’s deep devotion to the Blessed Virgin Mary.

-As we celebrate the solemnity of Immaculate Conception, let us give thanks to God for His loving plan to save us from our sins.
+As we celebrate the solemnity of the Immaculate Conception, let us give thanks to God for His loving plan to save us from our sins.
 May we be like the Blessed Virgin Mary being an embodiment of God’s mercy to our brothers and sisters in Christ.